WillMarceau/410-Assignment-2/README.md

 1. ## Dot Product:
   #### Proximity and Orientation-Based Enemy Murder (Will)
   - If walking closely behind an enemy, the player can press "E" to kill the enemy.
 This will trigger a killing animation where the ghost is stuffed in an urn.
-    - The dot product was used to calculate if the player is behind a ghost.
+    - The dot product was used to calculate if the player is behind a ghost and facing the same direction.

 2. ## Linear Interpolation:
   #### Key Unlocks a Door (Kylie)